xcoderzach/LiveDocument/README.md

 Contributing
 ------------

   Ideas, feature requests, bug reports, etc are very welcome.
-If you want to code something, you could finish a pending test.

-####TODO
+####TODO Before it's releaseable
-  * make it able to run by itself, as a server
+  * make it able to run by itself, as a connect middleware
-  * validations should actually run ;-)
-  * associations, embedded documents, etc
+  * has many associations should be embedded documents or normal assocs
+  * get rid of coffeescript tests
+  * documentation

 <a name = "contributors"></a>
 Contributors